What Are The Options In Senior Care?

 Advantages

-• Provides a place for individuals whose health care needs are unable to be met by family members or in other types of senior living.
+- Provides a place for individuals whose health care needs cannot be met by family or other senior living options.

-• Typically includes life-enriching activities, giving residents more daily interaction and amenities as compared to at-home care.
+- Often include life-enriching activities, offering more daily interaction and amenities compared to home care.

 Disadvantages

-• Due to the high level of medical attention, may provide less privacy than in other types of care and usually have shared rooms.
+- Due to the high level of medical attention, may provide less privacy than other types of care and usually have shared rooms.

-• The quality of skilled nursing care can vary widely so it’s important to research communities and check their state ratings.
+- The level of care can vary between locations, so it’s important to research each community and review its state ratings.

 About Assisted Living?

-Assisted living describes a type of residential community for seniors providing living quarters, support services and health care designed for those who need some level of support with their day-to-day routines.
-Most communities provide a combination of meals, laundry, housekeeping, medication management and assistance with Activities of Daily Living (ADLs) such as bathing, dressing, grooming, toileting and mobility as needed.
+Assisted living is a type of community designed for seniors who need some help with day-to-day activities but don’t require the level of care found in nursing homes.
+These communities provide living quarters, meals, laundry, housekeeping, medication management and assistance with Activities of Daily Living (ADLs) like bathing, dressing, grooming and mobility as needed.

 Advantages

-• Generally provide a higher level of privacy and independence, living in individual apartments and choosing how to spend their time.
+- Offers more privacy and independence, with seniors living in their own apartments and choosing how to spend their time.

-• Gives individualized support for daily activities while having a variety of options for dining and programming.
+- Provides individualized support for daily activities, along with a variety of dining options and engaging programming.

 Disadvantages

-• Varies in quality of care, services provided and associated costs so families should look closely at what is included.
+- The quality of care and the services offered can vary, so families should look closely at what is included.

 The overall difference between nursing home care and assisted living is that nursing homes mainly provide medical attention and personal care in a more clinical setting, while assisted living provides personalized support in a more home-like setting.
 At The Crossings at Riverchase, assisted living also includes wellness programming and activities to engage the mind, body and soul.
 Our three levels of living provide options that are tailored to the needs of our residents – whether in independent living, assisted living or memory care.
 Contact us to learn more.